 Not applicable for CA established by CHT.
-For CA not established by CHT, CA certificates must be applied for by representatives appointed by official document (individuals authorized to submit cross-certificate applications).
-When applying for a CA certificate, the representative shall present the original copy of a ROC ID or passport such that HiPKI RCA can authenticate the identity of the representative.
-The representative's ID number, name and household address information must be cross-checked together against the application information submitted by the CA.
+For CA not established by

+CHT, CA certificates must be applied by representatives (individuals authorized to submit cross-certificate applications) appointed by official document.
+When applying for a CA certificate, the representative shall present the relevant identity documents (e.g., a ROC ID or passport) by which HiPKI RCA can authenticate the identity and the authorization of the representative.